December 2023

 © Lippold Haken, 2017

-The continuum fingerboard (fig.1) is an electromechanical instrument of the controller synthesizer type.
-From the traditional keyboard the instrument has only retained the keyboard pattern as an aid to the player.
-The surface is smooth, like the fingerboard of a violin, which enables the playing of all possible tones between the intervals of the chromatic tone scale.
-In this sense, the continuum fingerboard is more closely related to the ondes Martenot (see instrument of the month July 2013) than to the ordinary electric keyboard.
-Hence the instrument is sometimes called a fretless keyboard.
+The Continuum Fingerboard (fig.1) is an electromechanical instrument of the controller synthesizer type.
+From the traditional keyboard, the instrument has only retained the keyboard pattern as a visual aid for the player.
+The surface is smooth, like the fingerboard of a violin, enabling the playing of all possible tones between the intervals of the chromatic scale.
+In this sense, the Continuum Fingerboard is more closely related to the Ondes Martenot (see Instrument of the Month July 2013) than to an ordinary electric keyboard.
+Hence, the instrument is sometimes called a fretless keyboard.

-The musician places his fingers on a neoprene (synthetic rubber) playing surface, under which hundreds of little aluminium rods on springs are placed.
-At their ends these rods have an electromagnetic sensor that transmits the information (position, pressure, movement) formed by the fingers (fig.2).
+The musician places their fingers on a neoprene (synthetic rubber) playing surface, beneath which hundreds of small aluminum rods on springs are arranged.
+At their ends, these rods have electromagnetic sensors that transmit information (position, pressure, movement) created by the fingers (fig.2).

-This information is processed by a DSP (Digital Signal Processor) and converted to MIDI (Musical Instrument Digital Interface) data.
-Contrary to other MIDI master keyboards,the continuum needs a specific synthesizer to reproduce all technical playing variations.
-Consequently, since 2008, the instrument has been equipped with an internal modular synthesizer, the EaganMatrix, designed by Edmund Eagan, a friend of Lippold Haken’s.
-While, with an ordinary MIDI keyboard, a sound can only be started or stopped, with shades that are more or less touch sensitive, the continuum allows the same complex playing as on any acoustic instrument.
+This information is processed by a DSP (Digital Signal Processor) and converted into MIDI (Musical Instrument Digital Interface) data.
+Unlike other MIDI master keyboards, the Continuum requires a specific synthesizer to reproduce all technical variations in playing.
+Since 2008, the instrument has been equipped with an internal modular synthesizer, the EaganMatrix, designed by Edmund Eagan, a friend of Lippold Haken.
+While an ordinary MIDI keyboard can only start or stop a sound, with varying degrees of touch sensitivity, the Continuum allows for the same complex expression as any acoustic instrument.

-The sensors under the surface respond very precisely to the finger position and pressure in three dimensions: X, Y and Z. They provide pitch resolution of 0.1 cent (1 semitone = 100 cents) along the length of the scale (X), allowing continuous pitch control for portamento effects.
-The finger’s lateral position (Y) controls the timbre, with the vertical position (Z) determining the sound volume.
-In the course of playing a note can thus evolve in these three dimensions (fig.3).
-Another application allows converting the trembling of the finger into vibrato, which is impossible on a keyboard, but very typical of violin and guitar playing.
-The continuum is capable of polyphonic performance, with up to 16 simultaneous voices.
+The sensors beneath the surface respond very precisely to finger position and pressure in three dimensions: X, Y, and Z. They provide pitch resolution of 0.1 cent (1 semitone = 100 cents) along the length of the instrument (X), allowing continuous pitch control for portamento effects.
+The finger’s lateral position (Y) controls the timbre, while the vertical position (Z) determines the sound volume.
+Thus, a pressed note can evolve during playing along these three dimensions (fig.3).
+Another feature allows converting finger tremble into vibrato, which is impossible on a keyboard but characteristic of violin and guitar playing.
+The Continuum is capable of polyphonic performance with up to 16 simultaneous voices.

-According to Lippold Haken the continuum fingerboard, like any other instrument, needs many years of learning to master the necessary playing: ‘Most of the instrument’s expression does not come from the sound itself; rather, it comes from what you do with your fingers.’
+According to Lippold Haken, mastering the Continuum Fingerboard, like any other instrument, requires many years of learning and practice: “Most of the instrument’s expression does not come from the sound itself; rather, it comes from what you do with your fingers.”

 Text: Matthieu Thonon